Siyamdiuswe/Custom-Object-Detection-Training-Yolo-on-local-machine-/README.md

 - --classes Aircraft Weapon:Aircraft and Weapon are classes that we want to download
 - --type_csv train : We want training dataset
 - --limit 1000 : not to download more than 1000 images(For each class)
-- --multiclsses 1: We want our classes to be in one folder
+- --multiclasses 1: We want our classes to be in one folder

 Then data will be downloaded in OID/Dataset/train folder